-This Potato Egg White Frittata recipe is every bit as hearty as a whole egg frittata, and you might even like it better!
+This Egg White Frittata recipe with potato is every bit as hearty as a whole egg frittata -- you wont miss the yolks!
 Egg white recipes like this one can be very versatile and can take on several delicious flavors at once.

 - Frittata is the word for omelet in Italian.

 - It presents as a crustless quiche and the eggs are typically enriched with additional ingredients such as meats, cheeses or vegetables -- or any combination thereof.

 In the case of this egg white frittata, it meets all of those requirements, minus the egg yolks.

 Do you ever order an egg white omelet because you think it's the "light and healthy" choice?

 Well, it's certainly a healthy choice -- however, why does it have to be light?